The Fifth Annual Tech Econference celebrated the best in undergraduate economics research on May 7, 2025.

 “ECO225 was the first course that truly challenged me to think like a researcher,” she said.
 “Through my project, I realized how powerful data can be in uncovering patterns that aren’t always obvious—like how firm size and patent litigation shape investor reactions to uncertainty.
 Writing this paper taught me not just technical skills like event studies and regression analysis, but also how to frame questions that connect law, economics, and investor behavior.
 It deepened my interest in using data-driven research to understand real-world risks, and it has motivated me to pursue opportunities that combine economics, law, and technology moving forward.”

 Filip Zaleski is soon to graduate with a double major in Economics with a focus on data analytics and Political Science.
-Zaleski will present his paper Give People Housing and They Will Have Kids: An Empirical Analysis of Fertility and the Housing Market in the United States.
+Zaleski presented his paper Give People Housing and They Will Have Kids: House Prices and Fertility across U.S. Counties, 2000–2023.
 In the paper, Zaleski investigates the relationship between housing prices and fertility rates across U.S. counties from 2000 to 2023.

 “As one of the most practical courses in my degree, ECO225 taught me much about handling, visualizing, and empirically analyzing data,” he said.
 “I learned how to compile diverse datasets from scratch, how to obtain data through nonstandard methods like web scraping, and how to work with Python to attach meaning to my data.
 I also learned how to implement machine learning approaches with Python, complementing my proficiency with linear regression.
 While, individually, all these skills enrich my competency with data analysis, it is the comprehensive process of working on my research paper that showed me how to answer a research question from scratch.
 I now feel much more ready to tackle real-world data challenges that will require my creativity and problem-solving.”